Only 71 % of Ontarians age 80 and up have signed up for a COVID-19 vaccine. Here's why that's a problem | CBC News

 Officials are hoping for significantly higher uptake of vaccines among the population as a whole but particularly among the age group that's most vulnerable to death and serious illness from the coronavirus infection.

-Demand for vaccination appointments among people age 80 and up in Ontario slowed to such a crawl last week that the government opened up acces to the next age group earlier than planned.
+Demand for vaccination appointments among people age 80 and up in Ontario slowed to such a crawl last week that the government opened up access to the next age group earlier than planned.

 There are several possible reasons why such a significant portion of Ontario's oldest demographic has yet to join the queue for their COVID-19 vaccinations, according to interviews with experts: